 It is the best and cost-effective cloud storage platform that handles the fluctuating storage demands of the user.
-It is enriched with amazing features and offers data durability along with scalability, availability and industry-leading performance.
+It is enriched with amazing features and offers data durability along with scalability, availability, and industry-leading performance.

 AWS gives you several options to store and move your data to a lower-cost storage class as per access patterns.
 Preferring this platform will help save costs without sacrificing the performance of operation done on data as per the requirement.

-With Amazon S3, you can easily manage access, cost and data protection.
+With Amazon S3, you can easily manage access, cost, and data protection.
 AWS lambda helps you to log activities, automate workflows without any additional infrastructure.
 Use this cloud storage platform to manage data operations with specific permissions for your application.

-Analyse data stored in AWS data warehouse and S3 resources through standard SQL expressions.
+Analyze data stored in AWS data warehouse and S3 resources through standard SQL expressions.
 Also, improve query performance by retrieving the needed set of data instead of the entire object.
 Do use this data storage platform to manage your data properly and perform effective operations on data.